-For consistent results:
+For consistent results when filling the fuel tank:

-- Use the same filling rate setting (low medium high) each time the tank is filled. - Allow three automatic click-offs when filling. - Always use the recommended octane rating of a known quality gasoline, preferably a national brand. - Use the same side of the same pump and have the vehicle facing the same direction each time you fill up. - Have the vehicle loading and distribution the same every time.
+- Use the same filling rate setting (low medium high) each time the tank is filled. - Allow three automatic click-offs when filling. - Always use fuel with the recommended octane rating. - Use a known quality gasoline, preferably a national brand. - Use the same side of the same pump and have the vehicle facing the same direction each time you fill up. - Have the vehicle loading and distribution the same every time.